austinrutta/account_us/doc/index.rst

 accounting in Tryton_.

-This project is currently alpha-quality and subject to major reconstruction, so use at your own risk.
+This project is currently alpha-quality and subject to major reconstruction, so use `at your own risk`_.
 Feedback is greatly appreciated!

 For feedback, questions, or technical support, please `contact us`_ or `file an issue`_.